vizcayal/aha_moment/CODE_REVIEW_REPORT.md

 1. **Comments**: Add comments to explain the purpose of the script and the formatting style used.
 2. **Error Handling**: Implement error handling to ensure graceful exit if the `yapf` installation or formatting fails.
 3. **Parameterization**: Allow users to specify directories to format and the style file for flexibility.

+## main_ppo.py

+### Observations
+- The script sets up a PPO trainer using Hydra for configuration.
+- It includes a `RewardManager` class for managing rewards based on data sources.

+### Suggestions for Improvement
+1. **Comments and Documentation**: Add detailed comments and docstrings to improve readability.
+2. **Error Handling**: Implement error handling in data processing and model training.
+3. **Logging**: Add logging statements to track the training process and debug issues.
+4. **Parameterization**: Allow more parameters to be configurable via Hydra for flexibility.